Why You Should Consider Office365 Backup?

 Why are backups necessary in the first place?

 Admittedly this part is Backup 101 and applies to all business data (not just data in SaaS applications) – but for the sake of completeness, let’s cover this.

-The most obvious case for a backup solution is data loss.
-A user loses a folder, file or email message and wants it back.
+The most obvious cause for a backup solution is data loss.
+A user loses a folder, file, or email message and wants it back.
 And most times when we think of a backup use case – this is what comes to mind.
-However, enterprises invest in commercial grade, 3rd party backups for several other reasons.
+However, enterprises invest in commercial-grade, 3rd party backups for several other reasons.
 A few important drivers are: